xiota/geanylua-scripts/README.md

 * open-config: Open config folder in file manager when preferences button is pressed.

+* toggle-editor: Hide the editor.
+Useful in combination with some sidebar plugins.

 * toggle-menu: Hide the menubar.
 For those who like minimal interfaces.

 ## Usage